 Higher-ranking colleges and universities get more funds while maintaining a particular reputation.
 It is also true these institutions have higher admission requirements, expectations from their students, and more significant tuition fees.
-In the end, the prestige of a university comes down to better educational tools, but the personal effort remains the number one cause of success.
+In the end, the prestige of a university comes down to better educational tools, but personal effort remains the number one cause of success.

-The acceptance rate is the percentage of students accepted to a university each year.
+The acceptance rate is the percentage of students accepted to a university yearly.
 Based on this information, you can estimate the level of education, degree of competition, and difficulty of getting accepted.
 As a parent, you must ensure you set the right expectations.
 Let your child decide on an educational environment suited to his capabilities.